Martijnadj/Bachelor-Project/README.md

 # Bachelor-Project
 This repository will contain all relevant code used in my bachelor thesis

-The code in the folder 'Extracting outlines in vitro gastruloids' is based upon code written by Maria Mircea.

 The code in the folder LOCO-EFA is based upon the code from the article:
 Y. E. Sanchez-Corrales, M. Hartley, J. van Rooij, A. F. M. Maree, and V.  A.  Grieneisen, Morphometrics  of  complex  cell  shapes:  lobe  contribution elliptic Fourier analysis (LOCO-EFA),